RichardDeodutt/Deployment-5/README.md

 - BUCKET_NAME

     - Your S3 bucket name for storing the Terraform statefile.
+Must not be already generated and contain no spaces or dots.

         Secrets/Variables: